fionapods/soccer-league-simulator/README.md

 # Football-League

-This is my first project and it is about creating a **Football League** as an OOP example using classes in Swift.
+This is my first project and it is about creating a **Football League** as an Object Oriented Programming- OOP example using classes in Swift.
 I have chosen one of the existing English Football leagues called *"Premier League"* including some of its teams to create matches of the League.
-I have created different matches for this League where home team and foreign team play against each other.
+I have randomly created different matches of this League where home team and foreign team play against each other.
 I have also listed scores of each match and have generated the winner of the match.

+## Motivation

+Considering the fact that OOP is of wide use nowdays understanding its principles is crucial in becoming a programmer.
+I have not only learned how to apply these concepts in code; but, also learned to organize my thoughts and how to translate them in code.
+Moreover, I worked on this proejct for a month so I also learned code documentation which helped me be more clear and consistent.

+## Challenges

+One of the challenges that I faced in the beggining were organizing classes and adding functionality.
+Another challenge was finding a way to randomly generate two items within one array; thereby, creating matches.
+Moreover, I struggled in thinking of an algorithm that would generate matches were teams would be playing against each other without repeating any of the matches (please see table below).

-#### The idea is to match up home-teams and foreign-teams to play against each other as listed below.
+#### The idea was to match up home-teams and foreign-teams to play against each other as listed below.

 ```
 | Home Team         | Foreign Team      |